-In 2022, I decided to try my hand at VHF contesting.
-Being a mobile-only operator, what better way to contest than as a “Rover.”
-Rovers are not just mobile stations.
-They move from one Maidenhead grid square to another during the course of a contest.
-Moving to another grid square allows stations to work Rovers as a new station.
+I decided to try my hand at VHF contesting in 2022.
+Being a mobile-only operator, what better way to contest than as a “Rover?”
+Rovers are not always mobile; some are portable.
+Rovers move from one Maidenhead grid square to another during the course of a contest.
+Moving to another grid square allows stations to work each Rover as a new station.
 Each new grid means a new contact, even with repeat stations.
-A team of Rovers can accumulate quite a load of contest points by moving between the squares and then working each other and the other same stations after each crossing.
-This is called “grid circling.”
+A team of Rovers can accumulate quite a load of contest points by moving between the squares and then working each other and the other same stations after each crossing, a process known as “grid circling.”

 See You on the Air!